MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-notebooks.md

 1.	**Navigate to Data Engineering homepage**: Once inside your Fabric workspace, go to Data Engineering homepage.
 1.	**Import notebook**:
     * Select **Import notebook.** You can import one or more existing notebooks from your local computer to a Fabric workspace.
-    * Browse for the ipynb notebook files that you downloaded from Azure Synapse.
+    * Browse for the .ipynb notebook files that you downloaded from Azure Synapse.
     * Select the notebook files and click **Upload.**
 1.	**Open and use the Notebook**: Once the import is completed, you can open and use the notebook in your Fabric workspace.